refact0r/forgotten-europe-website/src/content/blog/the-war-in-ukraine-the-american-teenage-perspective.md

 title: "The War in Ukraine: The American Teenage Perspective"
 date: 2023-07-02T17:14:00.000Z
 author: Liam Krol
-description: An account of volunteering at a Ukrainian refugee reception center in Southern Poland
+description: An account of volunteering at a Ukrainian refugee reception center in Southern Poland.
 featured: /images/uploads/20220822_160700.jpg
 caption: Playing badminton with a young refugee from Ukraine
 ---